leafeye/lunchmoney-mcp-server/README.md

 Once configured in Claude Desktop, you can ask questions like:

+### Transactions
 - "Show me my recent transactions from the past week"
 - "Search for all transactions at Amazon"
 - "How much did I spend on restaurants last month?"
+- "Find transactions tagged as business expenses"

+### Budgets
+- "Show me my budget summary for this month"
+- "What's my budget status from January to March 2024?"
+- "How much of my food budget is remaining?"
+- "Show me categories where I'm over budget"

 ## What is MCP?